Actavis: In popular culture

-Due to their production of "Promethazine With Codeine Cough Syrup", the main ingredient in the recreational drug nicknamed 'lean', the brand has been name-dropped by multiple well known hip-hop artists.
+Due to their production of "Promethazine With Codeine Cough Syrup", the main ingredient in the recreational drug nicknamed 'lean', the brand has been name-dropped by multiple well known hip-hop artists and rappers including Migos, Chief Keef and Future.
 Actavis discontinued production of the syrup in 2014.
 However, Actavis have not ceased production of cough syrup containing hydrocodone and homatropine.
-Many rappers, such as Migos, Chief Keef and Future, mention Actavis cough syrup in their music.